chetmurthy/sandbox-public/camlp5/qast.md

 with the "@with" syntax of the `ppx_import` PPX rewriter, where it's clear that they're shoe-horning types into expression syntax, for want of a nicer syntax that is still easily to manipulate.

+# Appendix B: Types with without `vala`

+In the "Motivation" section, I introduced a type of `sexp`, and then the hashconsed version of the type.
+Neither type had `vala` markings in it.
+The mechanism described in this post can equally well work to produce quotation-expanders that work over types without `vala`.
+The only difficulty, is that the *parser* still needs to be defined over a version of the type with `vala`, because it will be used to parse quotations (which must necessarily contain antiquotations).
+But everything else works, and in `camlp5/pa_ppx_q_ast/tests/{sexp_example,eg_sexp_example}` you will find the definition and use of "sexpnovala", a quotation expander for the first `sexp` type we defined in this post.
+I didn't bother building the quotation expander for "hcsexpnovala", but it's a straightforward exercise.

+In short, the choice of whether your AST type needs to have `vala` markings in it, is independent of hash-consing.
+You only need to supply a version of your AST type with `vala`, along with a parser, for the quotation machinery.